Chhena: History

-According to another Eurocentric theory, the Portuguese claim to have introduced the technique of "breaking" milk with acid to Bengal in the 17th century.
-Chhena was not widely made or utilised in India before the arrival of the Portuguese in 1517 in Bengal and Odisha, particularly as the curdling of cow's milk is taboo to the adherents of Hinduism and continues to this day.
-Prior to the arrival of the Portuguese in Bengal, sweets were made with khoa, or condensed milk which was solidified.
+According to another theory, the Portuguese may have introduced the technique of "breaking" milk with acid to Bengal in the 17th century.
+Before their arrival in 1517, curdling cow's milk was considered taboo to the adherents of Hinduism in Bengal.
+Before the arrival of the Portuguese in Bengal, sweets were made with khoa, or condensed milk which was solidified.
 Bengalis learnt how to prepare cheese for the Portuguese, which inspired chhena.
 Thus, according to this theory, Indian acid-set cheeses such as paneer and chhena were first prepared in Bengal, under Portuguese influence.
+A type of smoked cheese called Bandel Cheese was introduced by the Portuguese in Bengal, which is distinct from chenna and paneer.

-Chhena cheese-based sweets were created by confectionery makers known as 'moria' in Bengal.
+Chhena cheese-based sweets were created by confectionery makers known as 'moira'/'moyra' in Bengal.
 The Halwai caste has long been associated with the production of chhena-based products.
 It is traditional for Bengalis to end a meal with a sweet, which is known as 'madhurena samapayet'.
 Today, some traditional sweet makers such as Annapurna Bhandar in New Delhi continue to make fresh chhena in their stores as a base for their products with locally sourced milk.

 In the 1990s, chhena was largely produced in country milk sheds by farmers and sent by road and rail to manufacturers.
 Batch methods of production are utilised by smaller producers, with their methods and resulting products having different characteristics and flavours compared to commercially produced products.
 The most popular product produced with chhena is sandesh, a dessert.
 In recent times, chhena products have become a niche, competing with introduced foreign foods and desserts.

 Liberalisation, globalisation and privatisation are actively reshaping the Indian cheese industry.
 Traditional producers of chhena-based products are under pressure from foreign countries such as the United States of America seeking bilateral trade deals with the Indian government, especially as European-style cheeses such as mozzarella become more popular.
 Producers argue that they would not be able to compete with international dairy firms as they would have to comply with stricter sanitary and quarantine standards, which would vastly inflate costs of production.
 Dairy farmers in India are fiercely opposed to liberalisation of the dairy sector, as they fear job losses and the collapse of small industry which still produces traditional dairy products like chhena.